 - Under Installed Templates in your Project Types menu, go to Visual C# >SharePoint > 2010 and select Empty SharePoint Project.

-- Input the Name of the project as well as its Location, Solution (in this example, we’ll Create new solution), and Solution name.
+- Input the Name of the project as well as its Location, Solution (in this example, we’ll create a new solution), and Solution Name.

 - Click OK.